Man searching online bad credit line of credit options

-Qualifying for a traditional personal loan can be difficult with a poor credit score.
-If you need emergency funding but are concerned about your credit history, consider a personal Line of Credit from Advance America.
+Qualifying for a traditional personal loan can be difficult if you have a poor credit score.
+If you need emergency funding but are concerned about your credit history, you might consider a personal Line of Credit from a direct lender like Advance America.

 At Advance America, you can pay back the amount borrowed from your personal Line of Credit all at once or over time.
-There are no prepayment penalties, and your Line of Credit stays open even if you repay what you borrowed, so it's there for you when you need it.
+There are no prepayment penalties, and your Line of Credit stays open even if you repay what you borrowed, so it's there for you the next time you need it.

 Types of Lines of Credit